 We have adopted several measures in response to COVID-19 adhering to local and regional restrictions, including instructing employees to work from home, adjusting our expenses and cash flow to correlate with potential declines in billings and cash collections from customers, shifting certain of our customer events to online-only webcasts and restricting non-critical business travel by our employees.
 Historically, a portion of field sales, professional services and other activities were conducted in person.
 Currently, because of travel restrictions related to COVID-19, substantially all of our sales, professional services and other activities are being conducted virtually.
-We have developed contingency plans to reduce costs further if the current situation changes.
 We continue to actively monitor business conditions and government mandates related to COVID-19 and may take further actions that alter our business operations as may be required by federal, state or local authorities or that we determine are in the best interests of our employees, customers, suppliers and shareholders.

 Throughout this period, our response is focused on maintaining the health and safety of our employees, customers, and partners.
 We are committed to, and we believe we are capable of continuing to provide the same excellent level of service and technical support for our customers during these uncertain times.
-Our team is comfortable and highly experienced with remote collaboration, as it is a normal part of our global culture.
-During this crisis, customers working remotely can move their existing licenses from their on-premise servers to servers utilizing hosted Altair Units, or request temporary term-based software licenses for increased productivity and security.
+Our team is highly experienced with remote collaboration, as it is a normal part of our global culture.
+During this crisis, customers working remotely can move their existing licenses from their on-premises servers to servers utilizing hosted Altair Units, or request temporary term-based software licenses for increased productivity and security.
 We are also providing access to an increased number of online training, marketing and sales resources.